 French Point itself is technically a summit with 480 feet of prominence though the peak itself is only 1400 feet of total elevation.
 It also contains over 3 miles of isolation.
 For peakbaggers this means a lot but to a normal hiker this means very little.
 To them the most important thing is the summit area contains views.
 The actual true summit (where the geocache summit register is located) is now covered with shrubs and trees and does not contain good views.
 There are rapidly disappearing views up toward nearby French Peak just a couple feet from the true summit to the south but they are hardly impressive.
 However a hundred feet to the north of the summit register where the road has a clear-cut excellent views of the Mount Higgins summit area can be seen as well as through much of the valley below French Point.

 Getting up to the summit of French Point is a very easy road-walk that can be done by any moderately in shape person.
-At 2 miles and 550 feet of elevation gain on an even road-walk French Point makes an excellent peak for beginning hikers as well for those bringing up their children.
+However in 2014 the road was decommissioned and the forest service decided to build at least 10 tank traps on the try to prevent people from going on their ATV's or dirt bikes on the road.
+The deep tank traps make what once was an extemely easy walkup something that has become a little more challenging.
+At 2 miles and 550 feet of elevation gain though the road-walk French Point still makes an excellent peak for beginning hikers as well for those bringing up their children.
 It also is a good fall out peak in case of high avalanche danger or bad weather in the higher elevations.
 I would also recommend this hike as a good evening hike as well due to the ease of travel to get to the summit.

 It should be noted that French Point was also home to a former lookout tower which was abandoned back in 1959.
 The site remains are now buried under large shrubs and tree and is where the geocache register is now located.
 Use caution because there are a number of very large thorn bushes here and I received some good scratches by those bushes.